 Click Import to import the data into Deep Network Designer.

 Deep Network Designer resizes the images during training to match the network input size.
-To view the network input size, on the Designer pane, click the
+To view the network input size, in the Designer tab, click the

 imageInputLayer.
 This network has an input size of 224-by-224.